A Field Guide to Event-Shape Observables Using Optimal Transport: Introduction

 Here, we build on the foundation laid by event isotropy and address questions relevant for more generalized event shape definitions using EMDs.
 We do so by varying the two fundamental components that specify the observable: the reference geometry and the distance metric.\footnote{One could also change the energy dependence, which is related to changing the power in computing in the sphericity tensor \cite{PhysRevD.1.1416, Ellis:1976uc} or the $p_T^D$ observable \cite{CMS-HIG-11-027}.
 As this change would result in the loss of IRC safety, we have not explored this topic in this work.} We consider two complementary geometries in the transverse plane: an $N=2$ back-to-back particle event $\mathcal{E}_2$ from the manifold of such events \pbb, and a discrete, uniform `ring-like' radiation pattern \un.
-Additionally we consider several different distance metrics to illustrate how the choice of metric can affect the sensitivity.
+The back-to-back configuration was first mentioned and computed by ATLAS in Ref.~\cite{STDM-2020-20}, but never in earlier phenomenological studies.
+Additionally, we consider several different distance metrics to illustrate how the choice of metric can affect the sensitivity of observables that we construct to distinct QCD physics processes.

 The outline of the paper is as follows: in Section~\ref{sec:emd}, a review of the EMD and its use in defining event-shape observables is provided along with discussion related to relevant analytics for observable calculation.
 The main results and discussion is found in Section~\ref{sec:results}, where we show various 1- and 2-dimensional distributions to discuss how the observables behave, when they are correlated, and how the choices made when defining these observables yields sensitivity to different features.
 Finally, some concluding remarks and prescriptions for future analyses are offered in Section~\ref{sec:conclusions}.